arya-shahi/Basic-programs/README.md

 # AIM

-Downloading and installation of VS Code (Hello World and Calculator)
+Downloading and installation of VS Code and performing basic programs (Hello World, Calculator and average)

 ## Theory